Yelena Koreneva

-Yelena Alekseyevna Koreneva (Еле́на Алексе́евна Ко́ренeва; born October 3, 1953, Moscow) is a Soviet and Russian stage and film actress, writer, film director and screenwriter.
+Yelena Alekseyevna Koreneva (Еле́на Алексе́евна Ко́ренeва; born October 3, 1953, Moscow) is a Soviet and Russian stage and film actress, writer, film director, and screenwriter.

-Yelena Koreneva starred in more than sixty pictures and is the author of three published books.
+Yelena Koreneva starred in more than sixty pictures and authorizes three published books.

 Biography

 Early life and education

 Yelena Alekseyevna Koreneva was born on October 3, 1953, in Moscow, in a creative family.
 Her father, Aleksei Korenev, was a famous Soviet and Russian film director.
 Mother - Natalia Andreyevna Koreneva (Konstantinova), worked for many years as an assistant director at the Mosfilm studio.

 In her childhood, Yelena dreamed of becoming a ballerina, but she was not admitted to a dance school.
 In 1969 she made her debut in film as Dunya Baburina by starring in her father's comedy film Taimyr Calls You.
-She graduated from school with in-depth study of English.
+She graduated from school with an in-depth study of English.

 After finishing school, she enrolled in the Boris Shchukin Theatre Institute on the course of Ludmila Vladimirovna Stavskaya.
 She graduated in 1975.